pbrisbin/aurget/doc/aurgetrc.5.md

   The directory within which to build.
 Default is current directory.

 `discard_sources` *true*|*false*
-  Remove the extracted source directory after processing.
+  Remove the extracted source directory after successful processing.
   Default is `true`.

 `edit_pkgbuilds` *prompt*|*always*|*never*
-  When to edit PKGBUILDs.
+  When to present PKGBUILDs for editing.
 Default is `prompt`.

 `ignore_packages` *PACKAGE PACKAGE ...*
   Packages to ignore.
 Default is unset